Treatment for Psychoses at CHMC in Dubai

 Auditory hallucinations

 are the false perception of hearing sounds or voices that are not actually present.
 Examples include hearing voices or music that is not there.
 They are the most common type of hallucinations.
 They can range from simple sounds, such as a ringing in the ears, to more complex experiences, such as hearing voices having conversations or hearing music.
 Patients that hear auditory hallucinations sometimes perceive them as coming from inside the person’s head or from outside the person.
 They can be a single voice or multiple voices, and the voice(s) can be familiar or unfamiliar.
 The voices can be friendly or hostile and can give commands or make critical comments.
-Auditory hallucinations are also a common symptom of some mental health conditions, such as schizophrenia, bipolar disorder, and depression.
+Auditory hallucinations are also common symptoms of some mental health conditions, such as schizophrenia, bipolar disorder, and depression.

 Visual hallucinations